-Every day at the International Space Station, astronauts report everything they did to the mission control center, including experiments conducted, systems checked, and observations made.
+Every day at the International Space Station, astronauts send a report to the mission control center about everything they did.

-Then, according to daily progress, mission control center staff replan every remaining day of the mission.
+The mission control center staff then replan every remaining day of the mission.
 This process repeats itself until the mission is over to ensure all tasks get completed and every duty gets fulfilled.

 This cycle actually involves Agile management and the implementation of something called scrum artifacts.
 In this article, we’ll define what they are and how to get the most out of them.

 Scrum artifacts comprise the information that a scrum team and stakeholders use to detail a product’s development, actions to produce it, and the actions performed during the project.

 - Monitoring success

 They also create opportunities for self-reflection and facilitate adaptation during a project.

 Before we discuss how to get the most out of them, let’s start by defining each of the three types of Scrum artifacts.

 The 3 main Scrum artifacts are the product backlog, the sprint backlog, and the product increment.